straup/whereonearth-aerotropolis/README.md

 As of this writing there are 973 aerotropolii.

-Each new "aerotropolis" will be assigned a (64-bit) WOE ID using an [artisanal integer provider](http://www.brooklynintegers.com/) and assigned a WOE hierarchy (region, country, etc.).
+Each new "aerotropolis" has been assigned a (64-bit) WOE ID using an [artisanal integer provider](http://www.brooklynintegers.com/) and will eventually be assigned a WOE hierarchy (region, country, etc.).

 As of this writing there are draft quality (ESRI) shapefiles in the `data` directory.
 There are also CSV files mapping the various parent-child